 Enabling Faster Credit Processing for Your Customers.

-Alongwith fostering brand loyalty, you should also be imperative to quickly credit consumers after any kind of returns.
+Along with fostering brand loyalty, it should also be imperative to quickly credit consumers after any kind of returns.
 Consumers want the return process to be as easy and fast as the first transaction.
-In fact, the ability to purchase online and return in store is growing as a core preference for customers.
-Consumers receive a greater sense of control when you tangibly hand over the goods and ensuring the returns, and can get the credit immediately.
+In fact, the ability to purchase online and return in-store is growing as a core preference for customers.
+Consumers receive a greater sense of control when you tangibly hand over the goods and ensure the returns, and can get the credit immediately.

 Speeding Processes and Adding Value through Continuous Improvement.

 The aspect of continuous improvement cannot be stressed enough and this strategy should fuel every single activity in your reverse logistics operations.
-The longer a returned good stays put on a shelf, in the backroom of a store, or in a truck the less value you can recuperate from it.
-The cost implications become more and more severe when you take into account the potential for duplicated touchpoints, procedures, and transportation along a returns omnichannel.
-This is why you should find a third-party logistics provider that comes with a proven track record of operational excellence to improve the reverse logistics operations.
+The longer a returned good stays put on a shelf, in the back room of a store, or in a truck the less value you can recuperate from it.
+The cost implications become more and more severe when you take into account the potential for duplicated touchpoints, procedures, and transportation along with a return omnichannel.
+This is why you should find a third-party logistics provider that comes with a proven track record of operational excellence to improve reverse logistics operations.

 Boosting the Collaborations between Supplying Chain Management and the In-Store Operations.

 Very often, there are moments when organizational silos can obstruct informed decision-making about return items.
 You should break those silos down by honing communication and collaboration between in-store operations and supplying chain management.